hygtfrde/jwt_frontend/README.md

 In the /frontend directory, run `npm install` to download the relevant packages.
 Then run `npm start` to start the app.

+## Build and Deployments
+Use `npm run build` to generate the build assets used for deployments and hosting.

 ## Docker
 Rather use docker?
 Run `docker-compose up` inside of the `Docker` folder to initialize the back-end architecture.
 The is also a Dockerfile to build this app into an image.
 To do so, run `docker build -t myapp .` To stop all running containers on your machine, run `docker stop $(docker ps -aq)`